-The primary purpose of the UTC Counselor Education Program is to train knowledgeable, competent, skillful professional counselors to provide services in both human service agencies and educational settings.
-This program is based on a developmental process emphasizing skill development at early stages progressing to a strong theoretical base, an ethical and professional orientation, and multicultural sensitivity in order to work with a variety of individuals.
+The primary mission of the UTC Counseling Program is to train knowledgeable, competent, skillful professional counselors to provide services in clinical mental health and school settings.
+Based on a developmental process of personal and professional wellness, this program emphasizes skill acquisition at early stages, progressing towards a strong theoretical and ethical foundation, and cultural competence in order to work with a variety of individuals.

 The objectives listed below represent the major program objectives for all students in the counseling program.
 The more specific objectives related to each one of these provide the skeletal framework for the coursework offered to students and thus will be found in each course syllabus.